Skip to main content

 U.S. Sen. Chris Van Hollen said there are “tremendous savings” in using energy more efficiently.

-Sometimes the up-front costs overshadow the savings gained over time and the 2022 bill makes getting the work done more attractive and affordable.
+Sometimes the up-front costs overshadow the savings gained over time, and the 2022 bill makes getting the work done more attractive and affordable.

-Rebates & Training Grants
+Additional Rebates & Training Grants

-$4.5 Billion for High-Efficiency Electric Home Rebate Program
+High-Efficiency Electric Home Rebate Program

 • Rebates for low and moderate-income homeowners for electric system/appliance purchases and energy efficiency upgrades